 The museum was founded in 2003, and the Organisation of the Museum in 2008.
 It was unveiled to the public on June 20, 2009.
 More than 4,250 objects are exhibited over an area of 14,000 square meters.
 Visiting the museum is ideal with the Acropolis walking tour.

-The Organization for the Construction of the new museum is chaired by the Aristotle University of Thessaloniki Professor Emeritus of Archaeology Dimitrios Pandermalis.
+The Aristotle University of Thessaloniki Professor Emeritus of Archaeology Dimitrios Pandermalis chairs the Organization for the Construction of the new museum.
 The Acropolis Museum is one of the most visited archaeological sites on the planet.

 The Acropolis Museum is an active archaeological location.
 For more than a decade, the Acropolis Restoration Project has been working to preserve this UNESCO World Heritage Site.
 Excavations are still conducted regularly, and discoveries are made regularly.